simonerom/iopay-extension-wallet/README.md

-# extension-beancount-wallet
+# ioPay extension wallet

-extension-beancount-wallet is a wallet extension living in your chrome.
+ioPay extension wallet is a wallet you can use with your browser.

-It is still in development, if you are interested, please see [v1 roadmap](https://github.com/puncsky/extension-beancount-wallet/issues/2).

 ## Development